Rod (unit): Modern use and definition

+The U.S. National Geodetic Survey and National Institute of Standards and Technology have recently replaced the definition for the above-mentioned units by the international 1959 definition of the foot, being exactly 0.3048 meters.
+In the United States until 1 January 2023, the rod was defined in terms of 'survey' feet: it was 16.5 US survey feet which equalled approximately 5.029 210 058 meters; since 1 January 2023 survey feet have been deprecated and the rod formally is defined as exactly 16.5 feet (international feet) or exactly 5.0292 meters.

 Area and volume

 The terms pole, perch, rod and rood have been used as units of area, and perch is also used as a unit of volume.
 As a unit of area, a square perch (the perch being standardized to equal 16 1/2 feet, or 5 1/2 yards) is equal to a square rod, 30+1/4 sqyd or 1/160 acre.
 There are 40 square perches to a rood (for example a rectangular area of 40 rods times one rod), and 160 square perches to an acre (for example a rectangular area of 40 rods times 4 rods).
 This unit is usually referred to as a perch or pole even though square perch and square pole were the more precise terms.
 Rod was also sometimes used as a unit of area to refer to a rood.

 However, in the traditional French-based system in some countries, 1 square perche is 42.21 square metres.

 As of August 2013, perches and roods are used as government survey units in Jamaica.
 They appear on most property title documents.
 The perch is also in extensive use in Sri Lanka, being favored even over the rood and acre in real estate listings there.
 Perches were informally used as a measure in Queensland real estate until the early 21st century, mostly for historical gazetted properties in older suburbs.